Linguistic insecurity: Effects

-Speakers experiencing linguistic insecurity exhibit alterations of their normal speech which are reflective of their insecurity, and often are a result of the speaker attempting to compensate for the perceived deficiencies in their own speech variety.
-These effects of linguistic insecurity can come in the form of changes in pronunciation, as in the case of the retail store employees in William Labov's example, or even syntactic deviations from the speaker's normal speech variant.
+Speakers experiencing linguistic insecurity exhibit alterations of their normal speech, which are reflective of their insecurity and often are a result of the speakers' attempt to compensate for the perceived deficiencies in their own speech variety.
+The effects of linguistic insecurity may come in the form of changes in pronunciation, as in the case of the retail store employees in Labov's example, or even syntactic deviations from the speaker's normal speech variant.

 Hypercorrection

-One documented linguistic effect of linguistic insecurity is hypercorrection.
-Hypercorrection is the over-application of a perceived rule of grammar in order to appear more formal or to appear to belong to a more prestigious speech community.
+One documented linguistic effect of linguistic insecurity is hypercorrection, the overapplication of a perceived rule of grammar to appear more formal or to appear to belong to a more prestigious speech community.
 A common instance of hypercorrection in English is the use of the personal pronouns "you and I" as a correction of "me and you" in situations in which the accusative personal pronoun "me" is more appropriate.
-Because the use of "you and I" is internalized as the more grammatically sound form in the mind of many English speakers, that rule becomes over-applied in a situation when a speaker wants to compensate for perceived linguistic deficiencies.
+Because the use of "you and I" is internalized as the more grammatically-sound form in the mind of many English-speakers, that rule becomes overapplied in a situation when a speaker wants to compensate for perceived linguistic deficiencies.
 A speaker may try to avoid feelings of linguistic insecurity and perceived stigmatization by projecting a more educated or formal identity and emulating what is perceived as a more prestigious speech variety.

 Inadvertently, hypercorrection may index a speaker as belonging to the very social class or societal group that led to the linguistic insecurity.
-For example, linguist Donald Winford found after studying Trinidadian English that there was a knowledge that there was a stigmatization associated with less prestigious phonological variants, creating a situation in which individuals belonging to a "lower" social class would attempt to replicate phonological aspects of the more prestigious forms of English, but did not do so successfully, thus engaging in hypercorrection.
+For example, the linguist Donald Winford found after studying Trinidadian English that there was a knowledge that there was a stigmatization associated with less prestigious phonological variants, which created a situation in which individuals belonging to a "lower" social class would attempt to replicate phonological aspects of the more prestigious forms of English but did so unsuccessfully and thus engaged in hypercorrection.

-Code Switching
+Code-switching

-In addition to hypercorrection, Code-switching may also be performed by people who speak multiple languages and dialects.
-This may happen when speakers of one language fluently switches to another language in an interaction or conversation.
-Sociocultural studies Code-switching state there is a factor of identity that goes into account when Code-switching.
+In addition to hypercorrection, code-switching may also be performed by people who speak multiple languages and dialects.
+It may happen when speakers of one language fluently switches to another language in an interaction or conversation.
+Sociocultural studies in code-switching suggest identity is a factor to be taken into account.
 Identity can play a large role in linguistic insecurity as certain identities experience economic and social advantage.
-This identity factor is prevalent when marginalized groups switch to speak the more dominant standard language in the interaction.
+The identity factor is prevalent when marginalized groups switch to speak the more dominant standard language in the interaction.